aridjayarecipes/cutesrecipes.web.app/content/post/1983-recipe-of-any-night-of-the-week-cast-iron-brussel-sprouts-w-bacon.md

 ##### Steps to make Cast Iron Brussel Sprouts w/ Bacon:

-1. Dice, cook the bacon til crispy in skillet &amp; remove when done.
+1. Dice, cook the bacon til crispy in skillet & remove when done.
 1. Stir fry the Brussel Sprouts in drippings.
-1. Add garlic, honey, soy sauce &amp; red pepper.
+1. Add garlic, honey, soy sauce & red pepper.
 Stir to coat.
 Then drop the bacon back in.
 Heat through.